ConsensusResearch/articles-papers/articles/article2.md

 Difficulty
 ----------------------

-Within blocktree canonical blockchain is the path having max value e.g. height.
+Within blocktree the canonical blockchain is the path having the max value e.g. height.
 We will use sum of `baseTarget` to select canonical blockchain from possible options and call this function `cumulativeDifficulty`:

     cumulativeDifficulty :: BlockChain -> Integer